 Why should you choose Latinsisimo beginners salsa course?

 Latinissimo directors and senior instructors Giancarlo & Masha have been teaching beginners to dance for 30+ years combined.
-Over time they have developed a curriculum and syllabus to make the learning process of salsa dancing effective, easy to follow, understandable and most importantly, fun!
+Over time they developed a curriculum and syllabus to make the learning process of salsa dancing effective, easy to follow, understandable and most importantly, fun!
+In 2018 Giancarlo revamped and expanded the salsa dance curriculum creating a new and more applicable structure.

 The beginner curriculum consists of primarily understanding the basics steps, how they relate to eachother and how we can utilize them to create variations.
 Everything you do in salsa dancing, are simple variations of the basics.
 Solidifying the basics and thoroughly understnad them, makes the step to higher levels a breeze.
 Partner dance fundamentals are also part of the curriculum.